Expanding opportunities in our retail value chain

 Women in our Shakti network in India

 Our best-known distribution model is Shakti, our door-to-door selling operation in India which began in 2001.
-In 2017, it provided work for nearly 75,000 women in low-income rural communities.
+In 2018, it provided work for around 97,000 women in India’s low-income rural communities.
 Shakti means 'power' or 'empowered', and the programme's success has brought a new level of respect for many women, who are known as Shakti ‘ammas’ or ‘mothers’, especially in communities where the norm was traditionally for men to be responsible for any sort of commercial enterprise.

 Shakti entrepreneurs distribute our brands in many thousands of villages across India.
 We provide training on basic accounting, sales, health and hygiene and relevant IT skills.
 We also equip them with smartphones containing a mini Enterprise Resource Package to help them run their business efficiently.
 The initiative expanded in 2010 to include Shaktimaans, typically the husbands or brothers of ammas, who sell Unilever products by bicycle to surrounding villages.

-We asked Kantar Public to look at the impact of Shakti in four states (Karnataka, Maharashtra, Bihar and Uttar Pradesh).
+For example, we asked research agency Kantar Public to look at the impact of Shakti in four states (Karnataka, Maharashtra, Bihar and Uttar Pradesh).
 Completed in 2017, the analysis showed that the opportunity to earn an income was the biggest motivation in prompting women to join the initiative, and that most of them had not been employed before.
 They felt that Shakti enhanced their monthly income, leading to an increase in spending capacity, and also improved their financial decision-making abilities.

-The programme helped to increase their confidence, self-esteem, negotiating skills, communication and engagement capabilities, and supported the development of an entrepreneurial mind-set needed to run a business.
-Building good communication skills is crucial: many of the women said they lacked confidence to speak to customers.
+It also found that the programme helped women to increase their confidence, self-esteem, negotiating skills, communication and engagement capabilities, and supported the development of the entrepreneurial mind-set needed to run a business.
+Building good communication skills is crucial: many of the women surveyed said they lacked confidence to speak to customers.
 But once they’d gained this confidence, customers said the Shakti ammas’ explanation of product benefits motivated them to try and buy our products.

 Guddi Baji: building knowledge, confidence & sales in Pakistan

-Farah Qadri, our Project Manager of Guddi Baji, explains: “Guddi Baji shows it is possible to create opportunities in rural areas where women face many challenges.
-The programme began in 2012, when it trained rural women to become beauticians, which is a service and a career that is sought in many villages.
+Farah Qadri, our Project Manager of Guddi Baji, explains: “Guddi Baji means ‘good sister’.
+The initiative shows it is possible to create opportunities in rural areas where women face many challenges.
+The programme began in 2012, when it trained rural women to become beauticians, which is a service and a career that is sought in many villages."